Projective and affine structures in positive characteristic I: Chern class formulas and Characterizations of projective spaces: Introduction

-The goal of the present paper is to lay the foundations for a theory of projective and affine structures on higher-dimensional varieties in positive characteristic.
-This theory deals with Frobenius-projective and Frobenius-affine structures (and several structures equivalent to them respectively), which has been investigated only in the case where the underlying varieties are curves.
-Such structures on a curve provide us with interesting connections between exotic phenomena appearing in positive characteristic geometry and various things discussed in other fields, e.g., representation theory, combinatorics, etc..
-The point that enables those connections is the correspondence with certain flat bundles, called dormant indigenous bundles (or dormant $\mr{PGL}_2$-opers).
-With that in mind, our study could be placed in a higher-dimensional generalization of the theory of dormant indigenous bundles.
+This paper forms the first part of a series in which we develop a theory of projective and affine structures on higher-dimensional varieties in positive characteristic\footnote{This paper is one of two main parts of our unpublished paper available at: {\tt https://arxiv.org/pdf/2011.04846.pdf} (a follow up paper, ~\cite{Wak16}, is in preparation).}.
+This theory deals with {\it Frobenius-projective structures} and {\it Frobenius-affine structures}, which are a specific type of Frobenius-Ehresmann structure introduced in ~\cite{Wak12} and has been extensively investigated in the case of curves under the correspondence with $\mr{PGL}_2$-opers.

 We expect that the geometry of Frobenius-projective and Frobenius-affine structures will expand in a meaningful way by comparing with what has been shown in the one-dimensional case and with the theory of projective and affine structures on complex manifolds.
-As the first step in expanding the theory, we prove in the present paper various basic properties on Frobenius-projective and Frobenius-affine structures and study the classification problem of varieties admitting such structures.
+As the first step in expanding the theory, we prove in this paper some basic properties of them.